federicociner/mac-dotfiles/README.md

 brew install pyenv
 ```

-Then, run the following command in zsh to add some configuration for pyenv in your `.zshrc` file:
+Once pyenv is installed, run the following command in zsh to add some configuration for pyenv in your `.zshrc` file (if it isn't already present):

 ```sh
 echo -e 'if command -v pyenv 1>/dev/null 2>&1; then\n  eval "$(pyenv init -)"\nfi' >> ~/.zshrc